The Future of Print Security: 8 Cyber Security Trends for 2025-2030

 • Data separation

-The zero-trust realm is becoming unavoidable, and for good reason.
+The zero-trust realm is expanding, and for good reason.
 Gartner forecasts that 10% of large enterprises will have comprehensive, mature, and measurable zero-trust programs established by 2026.
-An increasing number of organizations are adopting the zero-trust framework for their business technologies, and printing is vital to that.
+From a printing POV, the need for zero-trust in print environments becomes increasingly urgent as remote workforce models and IoT-connected printers bring about new security challenges.

 • Minimized threat surface on your print environment